-To assist in obtaining the proper oil to be used as fuel in this engine, we transmit herewith our recommendations.
-These recommendations are the results of experiments which have been conthat you obtain the proper kind of oil.
+O assist in obtaining the proper oil to be used as fuel in this engine, we transmit herewith our recommendations.
+These recommendations are the results of experiments which have been conducted in the past.

 In purchasing the fuel oil to be used for this engine, you should advise the oil company that it will be used in a mechanical injection type diesel engine.
-We recommend that your first purchase be only a few hundred gallons rather than a large supply, in order to be sure
+We recommend that your first purchase be only a few hundred gallons rather than a large supply, in order to be sure that you obtain the proper kind of oil.